-Refreshments - There are no facilities to provide refreshments at Gaping Gill, so bring a packed lunch.
+Refreshments - We do not have suitable facilities to provide refreshments at Gaping Gill, so bring a packed lunch.
 There is an excellent village store in Clapham and refreshments can be obtained during opening hours at Ingleborough show cave on your walk up.

 GETTING TO GAPING GILL

 Gaping Gill is situated on the lower slopes of Ingleborough Hill in the Yorkshire Dales and can only be reached on foot.
-The best place to start is from the village of Clapham.
+The best starting point is the village of Clapham.

-By car, Clapham is within easy reach of many popular Yorkshire Dales and Lake District holiday destinations.
-The village is located just off the A65, between Settle and Ingleton.
+By car, Clapham is within easy reach of many popular Yorkshire Dales and Lake District holiday locations.
+The village is just off the A65, between Settle and Ingleton.

-Clapham railway station is a short walk from the village centre, providing services from Leeds, Bradford, Skipton, Carnforth and Lancaster.
+Clapham railway station is a short walk from the village, and has services from Leeds, Bradford, Skipton, Carnforth and Lancaster.
 Local bus services provide links with Skipton, Settle, Ingleton and Lancaster.